Stealthii/tidus.art/_posts/2025-10-14-the-black-queen.markdown

 Fell’s voice was a low growl.
 "Are you sure you want to leave your bishop hanging?"

 Tara’s expression was unnervingly placid.
 "That'd be the second one dead on my watch.
-So, yeah."
+Makes you realize every decision burns, even when the choices seem clear."

 The kitsune girl looked up from the board, her golden eyes meeting Tara’s for the first time.